-The CSO FfD group argues that the 2021 Financing for Development Forum outcome document that is “filled with rhetoric and no action, sticking to business as usual and a status quo that threatens the well-being of billions of people.”
+The CSO FfD group argues that the 2021 Financing for Development Forum outcome document is “filled with rhetoric and no action, sticking to business as usual and a status quo that threatens the well-being of billions of people.”
 This approach, they add, makes the possibility of realising the Sustainable Development Goals and to respond to the expanding climate emergency more remote than ever.
 “National level decisions, while important, are insufficient to ensure the required policy and fiscal space needed for a decolonial, feminist and just transition for people and planet.”

 The CSO FfD group also explains that the FfD outcome document fails to deliver an ambitious multilateral response under the auspices, leadership, and coordination of the United Nations to the current crisis, which further exposed the lack of implementation of universal social protection floors and lack of access to decent work.

 Through the event, the group will call on governments to step up and demonstrate much-needed leadership in the following weeks within UNGA to ensure progress on key systemic reforms on debt, illicit financial flows including tax dodging, and trade, etc.

 The event will feature presentations on upcoming civil society campaigns on global economic solutions to mobilise jointly around structural transformation, by the following speakers: